istio/istio.io/_docs/setup/eureka/install.md

 type: markdown
 ---

-Using Istio in a non-kubernetes environment involves a few key tasks:
+Using Istio in a non-Kubernetes environment involves a few key tasks:

 1. Setting up the Istio control plane with the Istio API server
 2. Adding the Istio sidecar to every instance of a service